Beira Sofala, Mozambique Travel Guide

 Beira does not have formal bicycle sharing programs.
 Some guesthouses might offer rentals.

 Mozambique drives on the left.
 Seatbelts are mandatory.
-Speed limits are generally 60 km/h in urban areas and 120 km/h on highways.
+Speed limits are generally 60 km/h in urban areas and ABOUT 75 mph on highways.

 Enforcement can be inconsistent.
 Drive defensively.

-The streets within Beira are mostly paved but can have potholes.
+The streets within Beira are mostly paved but can have holes in the road.
 Major inter-city routes are improving.
 Secondary roads are often unpaved.

 Many secondary roads demand a 4x4, especially during the wet season.